dev-konstantinos/calculator-with-password-checker/README.md

 # calculator-with-password-checker

-This is a simple calculator application with a password protection feature that ensures the user enters a password before the calculator is accessible.
+This is a simple calculator application with a password protection feature.

 **Features**